 For 401(k) plans, 403(b) plans, and most 457 plans, there's a limit on elective deferrals and a limit on total contributions.
-An elective deferral is a contribution that, as an employee, an individual makes to a retirement plan out of the salary that the individual otherwise would receive.377 Total contributions include employee contributions, employer contributions (e.g., matching contributions), and forfeitures but don't include catch-up contributions.378
+An elective deferral is a contribution that, as an employee, an individual makes to a retirement plan out of the salary that the Contributions to a retirement account are limited based on the type of retirement account and the age of the individual with respect to whom the contributions are being made.

+individual otherwise would receive.377 Total contributions include employee contributions, employer contributions (e.g., matching contributions), and forfeitures but don't include catch-up contributions.378